HappyTrees2/CardEngine/README.md

 # CardEngine
-A C# engine library for simulating card games.
+A C# engine for simulating card games.
 Includes a full NUnit TDD suite.
 A demo gameloop is provided in CardEngine/Program.cs.
 Implementation of various functions used in demo are found in CardEngine.Library.

 For this project, I've referred to various specification pages across the web for proper syntax and function useage.